Program Timeline for Elevate 2020 Cohort

 Current enrollment(s) (by semester, per section, and number of sections)

 Current structure (days per week, face time hrs/wk, discussion time hrs/wk, major class activities)

 Current instructors that typically teach the course

 Course Redesign Goals: Describe your goals for redesigning your course.
 These goals can be areas for improvement within the current course design and structure (e.g., improving student engagement, achievement, and/or retention; addressing achievement gaps for certain groups; increasing use of technology) or larger changes to course design and structure (e.g., teaching in a new setting, such as a TERP Classroom; transforming from a lecture to a project-based or team-based course).
-Consider reading the Funding information below and including ideas about how you would use Elevate funding to support your course redesign goals.
+In describing your goals, specify which areas of TLTC’s Fearless Teaching Framework you hope to address.

-Personal Statement: Explain your interest in joining the Elevate Fellows program and goals you have for your own teaching practice (e.g., gaining a better understanding of learning theory and evidence-based teaching; increasing your satisfaction with teaching; collaborating with instructors across campus).
+Personal Statement: Explain your interest in joining the Elevate Fellows program and goals you have for your own teaching practice (e.g., gaining a better understanding of learning theory and evidence-based teaching; increasing your satisfaction with teaching; collaborating with instructors across campus; implementing more inclusive pedagogical practices).
 Highlight any prior engagement with teaching and learning innovations on campus or any academic, pedagogic, or technical interests and expertise.